 AI Regulatory Compliance for New Zealand

 When regulation catches up to adoption, organisations with documented compliance programmes will be positioned to adapt.
 Those without them will be starting from zero.
+We close that gap.

 The AI Regulatory Compliance Challenge in a Voluntary Landscape